The Abominable Dr. Phibes: Critical reception

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 40 reviews, with an average rating of 7/10.
+The website's critics consensus reads, "The Abominable Dr. Phibes juggles horror and humor, but under the picture's campy façade, there's genuine pathos brought poignantly to life through Price's performance."
+The film, however, was not highly regarded by American International Pictures' home office until it became a box office success.

+Contemporary critics were varied, but leaned towards the positive.
 Howard Thompson of The New York Times wrote, "The plot, buried under all the iron tinsel, isn't bad.
 But the tone of steamroller camp flattens the fun."
 Variety was generally positive, praising the "well-structured" screenplay, "outstanding" makeup for Vincent Price, and "excellent work" on the set designs.
 Gene Siskel of the Chicago Tribune gave the film three-and-a-half stars, calling it a "stylish, clever, shrieking winner", though he disliked "the lack of zip in the ending".
-David Pirie of The Monthly Film Bulletin was negative, faulting director Robert Fuest's "flat, unimaginative visual style" and a script "contriving to be coy and tongue-in-cheek without ever being witty".

-In 2002 Critic Christopher Null called the film "Vincent Price at his campy best ...
+In 2002, critic Christopher Null called the film "Vincent Price at his campy best ...
 A crazy script and an awesome score make this a true classic."
+Conversely, David Pirie of The Monthly Film Bulletin wrote: "This crassness in dialogue and direction is all the more irritating in that aspects of Dr. Phibes suggest that it might have been a reasonably intriguing film: much of the Thirties gadgetry and apparatus is attractively designed, and the pairing of Vincent Price with Joseph Cotten could in the right circumstances have amounted to a stroke of genius.
+Here, both are effectively emasculated by their roles, with Cotten given little to do and Price in a virtually non-speaking part (for the purposes of the plot he has to be seen to speak through an electronic socket in his neck).
+Phibes' ten elaborate curses give rise to a few macabre moments, but the last is rather more disturbing in its suggestion that a sequel is already imminent."

-In the early 2010s, Time Out conducted a poll with several authors, directors, actors, and critics who have worked within the horror genre to vote for their top horror films.
+Its reputation has only contuined to grow in the modern day.
+In the early 2010s, Time Out London conducted a poll with several authors, directors, actors and critics who have worked within the horror genre to vote for their top horror films.
 The Abominable Dr. Phibes placed at number 83 on their top 100 list.

-At the film review aggregator website Rotten Tomatoes, the film has an approval rating of 88% based on 40 reviews and an average rating of 6.97/10.
-The site's consensus reads: "The Abominable Dr. Phibes juggles horror and humor, but under the picture's campy façade, there's genuine pathos brought poignantly to life through Price's performance."
-The film was not highly regarded by American International Pictures' home office until it became a box office hit.